 “To become more inclusive, organisations need to understand the state of play in their business, celebrate positive practices, and take action where issues are raised.”

-Steps you can take to become a more diverse and inclusive employer
+Diversity and Inclusion in the workplace: steps you can take to become a more diverse and inclusive employer

 45% of employers believe their current recruitment tools are ineffective at helping diverse candidates find their company.

 Vincent Gurney is a construction/engineering recruitment agency, and we work with many hiring managers who are keen to help introduce staff with various backgrounds and unique skills into their workforce.

 Our agency processes are diverse and inclusive but real change has to come from within the companies we work with too, starting with a clear and collaborative recruitment strategy with a strong focus on D&I.

 10 tips for integrating diversity and inclusion into recruitment:

 Diversity and Inclusion in recruitment: practising what we preach